mjudeikis/generic-controlplane/README.md

 - `flowcontrol` - Kubernetes native flow control using `flowcontrol.apiserver.k8s.io`

-When starting server without any flags, in-memory storage will be used and batteries will be disabled by default.
+When starting server without any flags, local in-memory etcd will be used and batteries will be disabled by default.

 Important: In the long run, we plan to move existing apis into batteries on its own, and make default server to be a simple server without any resources.